Bachelorette Party Planning Tips

 As a bridesmaid, one of your jobs is to coordinate a “last hurrah” for your soon to be married friend, sister, etc. A bachelorette party is intended to be a fun and exciting celebration for the bride-to-be to celebrate her upcoming nuptuals (and one of her last night's out as a single gal).

 When planning a bachelorette party, it it important to remember that all brides are different and what one person thinks is a great time might not be someone else's cup of tea.
 Here are a few bachelorette party tips to keep in mind as you plan a bachelorette party for someone special to you:

 - Activity: When planning the bachelorette party, keep in mind what the bride would enjoy.
 Does she want a crazy night out with the girls or a low-key dinner followed by decadent spa treatments.
 Consider what would make her comfortable and go with that.
 Talk to the other bridesmaids to see what they think.

 - Timing: Consider timing of the bachelorette party.
 No bride wants to have tired, puffy eyes in her professional wedding pictures, so a bachelorette party the night before the wedding probably isn’t the best idea.
 Is there a certain weekend that works better for the bride?
 What about the other bridesmaids?
-To ensure you choose the ideal bachelorette party date, get a few dates from the bride, then send a Date Decider through Punchbowl to the bridesmaids and other guests to see what works best for them.
+To ensure you choose the ideal bachelorette party date, get a few dates from the bride, then coordinate with bridesmaids and other guests to see what works best for them.